hopeliz/findnearestnumberintd/README.md

 Notes:

+* The current code favors the higher number if the target number is equally between two numbers.
 * This example uses a CHOP Execute because it was the easiest for me to test it that way, but should work in other script-based DATs